Medically reviewed on Feb 10, 2018

 Circumcision is the surgical removal of the skin covering the tip of the penis.
-Circumcision is fairly common for newborn boys in certain parts of the world, including the United States.
+The procedure is fairly common for newborn boys in certain parts of the world, including the United States.
 Circumcision after the newborn period is possible, but it's a more complex procedure.

 For some families, circumcision is a religious ritual.
-Circumcision can also be a matter of family tradition, personal hygiene or preventive health care.
+The procedure can also be a matter of family tradition, personal hygiene or preventive health care.
 For others, however, circumcision seems unnecessary or disfiguring.
-After circumcision, it isn't generally possible to re-create the appearance of an uncircumcised penis.

 Before circumcision, the foreskin covers the tip of the penis (glans).
 After circumcision, the tip of the penis is exposed.